Welcome to Ogawayama in English.

 - On closer acquaintance, it will become apparent that 'bolt' has several meanings in Japan, ranging the full gamut from a bolt so sexy you could hang an orgy off it to what can only be described as a rusty stain with a hole - it is up to you whether or not to trust the things you clip.

-- Having said that, the Japan Free-Climbing Association, bless their five-toed socks, initiated a campaign to replace some of the more antique bolts in 2003, so you could receive a pleasant surprise on some routes.
+- Having said that, the Japan Free-Climbing Association, bless their five-toed socks, occasionally replace some of the more antique bolts, so you could receive a pleasant surprise on some routes.

 - Don't trust fixed ropes.

 - Carry some spare tat and that grotty karabiner that you'd have thrown away by now if it didn't seem such a waste - especially on the more obscure routes, you might not be happy with what passes for an anchor.

 - In which case, a penknife might come in handy.

 About the topos: